 The Design and Prototyping stage in MassMedia Group

-The Design and Prototyping stage is especially important for us as a company that works from scratch with most of our projects.
+The Design and Prototyping stage is especially important for us as a company that creates most of our projects from scratch.
 As soon as we meet our new client, the Discovery stage begins.
 That allows us to gather requirements and outline the first version of a future prototype.